Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

-He spent a very long time in the cave, hearing the soft cooing of the omega outside, hearing, once, another bout of awful crying before it was taken away.
-Recalling Lan Xichen’s ashen face as he had fallen before him, and his expression when Wen Qing had opened Wei Wuxian’s robes and seen the truth he was hiding.
+He spent a very long time in the cave, hearing the soft cooing of the kunze outside and hearing, once, another bout of awful crying before it was taken away.
+He recalled Lan Xichen’s ashen face as he had fallen before him, and his expression when Wen Qing had opened Wei Wuxian’s robes and seen the truth he was hiding.
 When he understood.

 He wondered for a brief second whether this expression would have graced Lan Wangji’s face, too.
 If Lan Wangji had found him and not Lan Xichen, and Wei Wuxian once more disgraced him in the worst of ways, would he have still kneeled in silence?
 Would he have had enough?